soulsam480/sheet-test/README.md

 1. Clone or Fork this repository.
 2. Go to google [Google Developers Console](https://console.developers.google.com) and create a new project.
 Go to credentials and create a new API key and a new OAuth Client ID.
 Don't forget to whitelist localhost:8080 and the deploy URL so that the app goes functional.
 2. Then go to [Firebase](https://console.firebase.google.com) and create a new peoject.
 Go to project settings, scroll to end and copy the firebase config for webapp.
-3. NO open your project on VSCode or any other text editor of your choice.
+3. Now open your project on VSCode or any other text editor of your choice.
 Open main.js file.
 Then enter the configs for you firebase project.

 ```
 firebase.initializeApp({